In-play matched betting guide

 The majority of in-play markets offer poorer odds compared to pre-match odds.
 It is still possible to find a close odds match, especially on football match odds.

 The odds on live sports betting markets can move very quickly.
 The action is unpredictable and a goal scored in football would make matched betting very difficult.
-Therefore, it is advised to in-play matched bet at half-time.
+Therefore, in-play matched bet at half-time.
 For example, wait until half-time to place your football matched bets, as the odds will be more stable.

 In-play betting is less predictable than pre-match betting, so prepare to react to changing odds.